dscpsyl/pythagorean-triple/.github/README.md

 1. The two numbers cannot be the same.
 This will give out a useless triple.
 2. The second number cannot be even.
 This will also give out a useless triple.
+3. This will not find every individual pythagorean triple.
+It will howver find at least one of every multiple.

 Again, refer back to the included video for why this happens.